mihai2000q/ConsiliumTempus-be/docs/Testing.md

 - Assert—make all the necessary assertions to see if the outcome is the one desired (up to the developer to choose what is relevant)

-For example, if we are unit testing the Register Command Handler, take a look at the code below:
+For example, if the Register Command Handler is being unit tested, take a look at the code below:

 ```csharp
 public class RegisterCommandHandlerTest